brunojensen/chainsaw-kube/README.md

    Run after keycloak is up and running

    ```
-   # observe and wait until keycloak is up - Ctrl + C to leave
+   # observe and wait until keycloak is up
    kubectl get pods -w

    # expose keycloak throught a node port